Home » Locations » Ignition Interlock Device Provider in Maryland

-Suspension vs. revocation: After a suspension, your license is automatically reinstated.
-After a revocation for an alcohol related offense, you are not eligible for reinstatement for one year.
-You must also participate in an alcohol treatment program and be certified by testing as alcohol-free for more than one year.
+A note about Maryland’s Suspension vs. Revocation: After a suspension, your license is automatically reinstated.
+After a revocation for an alcohol-related offense, you are not eligible for reinstatement for one year.
+You’re required to participate in an alcohol treatment program and be certified by testing as alcohol-free for more than one year.

-Your paper license comes with instructions on how to regain driving privileges by obtaining a interlock restricted license or requesting a MVA hearing.
+Your paper license comes with instructions on how to regain driving privileges by obtaining an interlock restricted license or requesting an MVA hearing.

 Have your interlock installed.
 You will receive proof of installation and a lease agreement.

-Take your proof of installation to a Motor Vehicle Administration office to obtain your restricted license.
+Take your proof of installation to a Motor Vehicle Administration (MVA) office to obtain your restricted license.